gorkemkaramolla/whisper-run/README.md

 - `--device`: Specify the device to use for processing (e.g., `cpu` or `cuda`).
 - `--file_path`: Specify the path to the audio file you want to process.
 - `--hf_auth_token`: Optional.
 Pass the Hugging Face Auth Token or set the `HF_AUTH_TOKEN` environment variable.
-- `--save`: Optional.
-If set, the results will be saved to a JSON file.

-### Output

-Results are printed to the terminal as a JSON object.
-If the `--save` flag is set, the results are also saved in the results directory as a JSON file.
-You can change the output format in the `audio_processor.py` file.

 ### Programmatic Usage